sergeiown/BackUpMaster/README.md

 BackUpMaster is more than just a data compression tool - it's a solution for automated and secure backup.
 It combines user-friendliness with powerful capabilities, helping safeguard critical information reliably.

-## Features and Capabilities:
+## Features and Capabilities

 - **Executable Files for Ease:** The program comes with [executable (.exe)](https://github.com/sergeiown/BackUpMaster/releases) files that simplify use by allowing you to easily run the program and all its components.
 - **Configuration Flexibility:** Convenient configuration via `config.ini` with a separate configurator for super convenient changes allows you to customize paths, compression level, excluded file extensions, number of saved copies and more..
 - **Automatic Startup:** The option for BackUpMaster to launch during system startup ensures continuous backup operations.
 - **Copy Management:** Automatic management of backup copies, allowing to retain only the necessary number of copies and remove outdated ones.
 - **Exclusion of File Extensions:** The ability to exclude specific file extensions from the compression process provides greater control over the content of backup copies.
 - **Logging and Notifications:** Generating log files for each copy process allows you to track the results and receive notifications of success or failure.
 Two types of log files are available: general and last operation logs, which allows you to fine-tune all aspects of the backup process.
 - **Graphical Interface:** Through the command-line interface and graphical user interface, you can conveniently interact with the program.
 - **Individual Path Settings:** The capability to specify paths to backup and storage folders ensures tool flexibility.
 - **Configuration Editor:** A separate configuration editor file is provided, making it even more convenient to manage and fine-tune your backup settings.

 ![image](https://github.com/sergeiown/BackUpMaster/assets/112722061/62897175-82aa-4c88-a386-1caf7bade3ab)

-## Usage:
+## Usage

 - The main method is to use executable files: `BackUpMaster.EXE` and `Config.EXE`, which are delivered as an installer named [BackUpMasterInstall.exe](https://github.com/sergeiown/BackUpMaster/releases)
 - Upon initial extraction, both executable files will be accessible, and in any case, the configuration tool for initial settings will be launched.
 - In the subsequent stages, BackUpMaster.EXE will handle the backup functions, while Config.EXE will be utilized for modifying all settings, including enabling and disabling automatic system startup for backup.
 - An alternative approach involves using batch files, although for convenience, it's simpler to utilize the executables, leaving the batch files for direct code manipulation when needed.
 - The usage is intuitive and requires no additional explanations.

 BackUpMaster offers versatile methods of usage, combining executable files with batch files for seamless and efficient control of backup settings.

-## Module Logic and Interaction Overview:
+## Module Logic and Interaction Overview

 **BackUpMaster.bat:**
 This file orchestrates the general backup creation process.